South African Police Service: Firearms

 South African Police Service officers generally carry a Vektor Z88 9mm pistol and pepper spray.
 Each patrol car is usually also equipped a R5 rifle.
-To quell disturbances a variety of firearms are used, including R1 semi-automatic rifles, BXP sub-machine gun, Musler 12 gauge shotgun (capable of firing anti-riot rubber bullets contained in standard 12 bore shotgun cartridges), as well as tear gas and pencil flares.
+To quell disturbances a variety of firearms are used, including BXP sub-machine gun, Musler 12 gauge shotgun (capable of firing anti-riot rubber bullets contained in standard 12 bore shotgun cartridges), as well as tear gas and pencil flares.
 The R1 rifle has been withdrawn from all front-line police armories since the mid-1990s, but is still used by elements of the Special Task Force.

 Criticism and controversies

 Administration

 Since the departure of democratic South Africa's first National commissioner George Fivaz in January 2000, a number of successive commissioners have been unable to complete a single term in office, most implicated in and charged with misconduct.

 The distribution of personnel has been controversial, with local legislators questioning why areas most in need of policing resources are being neglected.
 The department was criticised by the Western Cape Government for providing the lowest number personnel (adjusted for population) with a shortage of 2,392 officers, despite having the highest murder rate.
-This has been the subject of the Khayelitsha Commission.
+This was the subject of the Khayelitsha Commission in 2012.

 Brutality and repression

 Amnesty International has expressed concerns about police brutality, including torture and extrajudicial killings, in South Africa.
 There has also been concern about brutal training methods for the police.
 According to Peter Jordi from the Wits Law Clinic "[Police] Torture is spiralling out of control.
 It is happening everywhere."
 Brandon Edmonds argues that "The cops prey on the poor in this country."
 Independent studies have confirmed that the SAPS has been used to repress peaceful marches.
 In April 2009, SAPS attempted to ban unFreedom Day and was implicated in support for September 2009 ANC mob that attacked the elected leadership of the shack settlement at Kennedy Road, Durban.
 Police officers have also been accused of excessive policing in Blikkiesdorp in Delft, Cape Town, by suppression of freedom and ordering illegal curfews.

-630 police officers from Gauteng Province were arrested in 2011, for fraud and corruption but also rape and murder.
+In 2011, 630 police officers from Gauteng Province were arrested for fraud and corruption, rape and murder.
 An April 2012 editorial in The Times opined: "It seems torture and outright violation of human rights is becoming the order of the day for some of our police officers and experts warn that the line between criminals and our law enforcement officers is "blurred"."

 In February 2013, police in Daveyton, Gauteng were caught on video brutalising Mido Macia, a Mozambican taxi driver accused of parking illegally.
 Macia was handcuffed to a police van and dragged through the streets, later succumbing to his injuries.
 Eight police officers were arrested and later convicted of murder.

 Three police officers were arrested for the controversial shooting of Nathaniel Julies, a 16 year-old boy with down syndrome, in Eldorado Park.